PATIENT SAFETY AUTHORITY

 DEPARTMENT OF HEALTH

-Draft Recommendations to Ensure Correct Surgical Procedures and Correct Nerve Blocks
+Final Recommendations to Ensure Correct Surgical Procedures and Correct Nerve Blocks

 The Patient Safety Authority (Authority) is responsible for submitting recommendations to the Department of Health (Department) for changes in healthcare practices and procedures, which may be instituted for the purpose of reducing the number and severity of serious events and incidents.
 Once approved by the Department, the Authority is responsible for issuing recommendations to acute and ambulatory care facilities in this Commonwealth.
-These draft guidelines were approved by the Authority's Board of Directors and the Acting Secretary of Health.
+These final recommendations were approved by the Authority's Board of Directors and the Acting Secretary of Health.

 Wrong-site surgery (WSS) is a patient safety event that should never occur.

 In support of the NQF definition of surgery, the Authority affirms that surgery is not limited to those procedures done in an operative room setting.
-Surgery includes procedures performed in other clinical departments of the healthcare facility including those performed at the bedside.
+Surgery includes procedures performed in other clinical departments of the healthcare facility, including those performed at the bedside.

 The Authority has tracked WSS since July 2004.
 During that third quarter of 2004 (July—September) there was an average of 1.33 WSS events per week across this Commonwealth.2 Fast-forward to the most recent study (2015—2019) and this Commonwealth is still experiencing 1.42 WSS events per week.
 These 368 events took place in 178 facilities in this Commonwealth.3 As of December 2019, 380 licensed acute care facilities in this Commonwealth had not reported a WSS in the previous 5 years.